flashbots/mev-boost-relay/README.md

 1. Redis
 1. PostgreSQL
-1. one or more [beacon nodes](#running-beacon-node--s-) (note: run multiple beacon nodes!)
+1. one or more beacon nodes
 1. block submission validation nodes
 1. [optional] Memcached

-#### About beacon nodes:
+#### Beacon nodes / CL clients

+- The relay services need access to one or more beacon node for event subscriptions (in particular the `head` and `payload_attributes` topics).
+- You can specify multiple beacon nodes by providing a comma separated list of beacon node URIs.
+- The beacon nodes need to support the []`payload_attributes` SSE event](https://github.com/ethereum/beacon-APIs/pull/305).
+- As of now, this is either:
+  - **Lighthouse v4.0.1+** (with `--always-prepare-payload` and `--prepare-payload-lookahead 12000` flags, and some junk feeRecipeint), with the [validate-before-broadcast patch](https://github.com/sigp/lighthouse/pull/4168).
+Here's a [quick guide](https://gist.github.com/metachris/bcae9ae42e2fc834804241f991351c4e) for setting up Lighthouse.
+  - **Prysm v4.0.0+** with the [validate-before-broadcast patch](https://github.com/flashbots/prysm/pull/17/commits/11f997f5933654cfd6e2c8298b61cd1d38bb6d5d) or the more experimental [fast-validate-before-broadcast patch](https://gist.github.com/terencechain/8dbd40da7a640b4833fbedf0976595ad)

-* Relays are strongly advised to run multiple beacon nodes localy!
+**Relays are strongly advised to run multiple beacon nodes!**
-* The reason being that on getPayload, the block has to be accepted by a local beacon node before it is returned to the proposer.
+* The reason is that on getPayload, the block has to be validated and broadcast by a local beacon node before it is returned to the proposer.
-* If the local beacon nodes don't accept it, the block won't be returned to the proposer, which leads to the proposer missing the slot.
+* If the local beacon nodes don't accept it (i.e. because it's down), the block won't be returned to the proposer, which leads to the proposer missing the slot.
+* The relay makes the validate+broadcast request to all beacon nodes concurrently, and returns as soon as the first request is successful.

 #### Security